TLKorjak/adobe-dev/Knowledge Base/reference_ae_expressions.md

 ```

 **Notes:**
+- **Essential Properties + Source Text SELF-reference — prefer a helper layer (confirmed 2026-08-02).** A Source Text expression that reads its OWN text via `var src = text.sourceText;` is not inherently wrong, but in at least one real case it evaluated incorrectly when the comp was nested and the text driven via **Essential Properties** (instance rendered ~31% larger than the master; correct inside the comp).
+Moving the editable text to a **separate helper layer** — e.g. `"show name source text"` — exposing THAT layer's Source Text to the Essential Graphics panel, and reading it cross-layer (`var src = thisComp.layer("show name source text").text.sourceText;`) made master and instances behave identically.
+Self-reference doesn't *have* to be avoided, but the helper-layer split is preferable for anything that will be driven through Essential Properties, to sidestep this class of issue.
+(An earlier attempted fix — hardcoding `baseSize` instead of `src.fontSize || 220` — was NOT sufficient on its own, though a constant/slider `baseSize` is still the right pattern; the `src.fontSize` self-read also evaluates as 0/falsy in-master, so never derive baseSize from the source document either way.)
 - Order matters: compute the (possibly truncated) `s` FIRST, then build the per-character styled object FROM `s` — so the for-loop's character indices match the truncated string, not the original untruncated text.
-- `src.fontSize` (via `text.sourceText` self-reference) correctly reads the STATIC pre-expression configured size (confirmed 289 here, not 0).
-Reading `.fontSize` on the SAME property from a DIFFERENT layer's expression, or via `layer.property(...).value` externally while this expression is active, instead reads the EXPRESSION-EVALUATED "styled" (createStyle-built) result — which can report `0` for `.fontSize` even when uniformly sized, a reporting quirk of run-styled documents, not a real bug.
-Don't diagnose "is fontSize wrong" by probing from outside the layer's own expression; temporarily disable the expression and read the static value instead.
-- Adapt effect/layer names to the CURRENT comp's actual naming — this expression template gets reused across comps with inconsistent conventions (`"privateControls"` vs `"private controls"` with a space; a separate `"Master text"`/`"Show Name"` driver layer vs self-reference via `text.sourceText` when no such driver layer exists).
+- Adapt effect/layer names to the CURRENT comp's actual naming — this expression template gets reused across comps with inconsistent conventions (`"privateControls"` vs `"private controls"` with a space; the helper source layer's name also varies per comp: `"Master text"`, `"Show Name"`, `"show name source text"`).
-- Validated 2026-07-20 ("show name" in "Vertical_End Frame").
+- Validated 2026-07-20 ("show name" in "Vertical_End Frame"); Essential-Properties fix validated 2026-08-02 (same layer, driven from comp "test").

 ---